trinodb/trino.io/community.md

             </div>
             <div>
               <h3>Write documentation</h3>
             <p>Contributions are not just about code.
-Help the community understand how to use our distributed SQL engines by adding to <a href="../docs/current/">our docs</a>.
+Help the community understand how to use our distributed SQL engine by adding to <a href="../docs/current/">our docs</a>.
 See our <a href="https://github.com/trinodb/trino/tree/master/docs">README</a> for more information.</p>
             </div>
           </div>
           <div class="contribute-thirds-container">